-+ A recordable incident, for an operator of a petroleum activity, means an incident arising from the petroleum activity that -

-- breaches an EPO or EPS in the EP for the petroleum activity; and - is not a reportable incident. - + A reportable incident, for an operator of a petroleum activity, means - an incident that is classified as a reportable incident under the environment plan for the petroleum activity; or - an incident arising from the petroleum activity if - - the incident has caused, or has the potential to cause, an adverse environmental impact; and
+- + A recordable incident, for an activity, means a breach of an environmental performance outcome or environmental performance standard, in the environment plan that applies to the activity, that is not a reportable incident; and - + A reportable incident, for an activity means an incident relating to the activity that has caused, or has the potential to cause, moderate to significant environmental damage.

-For the purposes of this EP, a reportable incident is an incident that is assessed to have an environmental consequence of moderate or higher in accordance with the Santos environmental impact and risk assessment process outlined in Section 0.
+For the purposes of this EP, a reportable incident is an incident that is assessed to have an environmental consequence of moderate or higher in accordance with the Santos environmental impact and risk assessment process outlined in Section 5.